Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: RESULTS

 Figure~\ref{fig:collision} presents the number of collisions in the RtI failure scenario.
-Specifically, in the w/ trigger cue group, six participants did not collide, but three had.
-In the w/o trigger cue group, four had no collisions, whereas four had.
-The Fisher exact test statistic suggested no significant difference between the number of collisions in w/ and w/o trigger cue groups ($p=0.637$).
+Specifically, in the \textit{w/ trigger cue \& reason} group, nine participants did not collide, but one had.
+In the \textit{w/o trigger cue} group, five had no collisions, while five had.
+Fisher's exact test suggested that there was no significant difference between the number of collisions between two groups ($p=0.141$).